-- Applicants currently in the system or pre-service who wish to obtain the education and expertise necessary to meet the growing need for teaching criminal justice at the community college level.
+- Applicants currently in the justice system or pre-service who wish to obtain the education and expertise necessary to meet the growing need for teaching criminal justice at the community college level

-- Applicants wanting to prepare for doctoral work in criminal justice or related fields.
+- Applicants preparing for doctoral work in criminal justice or related fields.

 - To prepare students for leadership positions in the administration of criminal justice agencies at the local, state, and federal levels as well as in the private sector.